 Garden planter ideas: 24 wooden, metal and terracotta containers for patios, decking, porches and paths

 Want a stylish display for your plot?
-These garden planter ideas will perk up your outdoor space in no time
+These garden planter ideas will elevate your outdoor space in no time

-Our garden planter ideas are a fabulous way for taking any plot up a notch.
-For no matter how much space or gardening experience you have, they're an easy and effective way to make a stylish statement.
+Our garden planter ideas are a fabulous way to take any plot up a notch.
+No matter how much space or gardening experience you have, they're an easy and effective way to make a stylish statement.

-Of course, garden planters offer a huge range of versatility and the opportunity for you to get creative.
+Planters offer a huge range of versatility and the opportunity for you to get creative.
 For instance, they can be updated throughout the seasons for year-round color, or filled with your favorite evergreens for a modern, structured look.
-You can even use them to grow veggies and herbs, or fill with ornamental grasses to create a screen between zones as part of your container gardening ideas.
+You can even use them to grow veggies and herbs, or fill them with ornamental grasses to create a screen between zones as part of your container gardening ideas.

 24 garden planter ideas that will elevate your container display

 Want to find the right garden planter ideas for your plot?
-We've brought together some of very favorite designs to get you inspired.
-We're sure you'll find one you'll love from this mix.
+We've brought together some of our very favorite designs to get you inspired – we're sure you'll find one you love from this mix.

 1. Pep up your wall with pocket planters